-The Company leases a number of its office properties and vehicles.
-Rental contracts are typically made for fixed periods of three to five years but may have extension options.
+The Company leases a number of its vehicles.
+Rental contracts are typically made for periods of around three years but may have extension options.

 Contracts may contain both lease and non-lease components.
-The Company has elected to apply the practical expedients of IFRS 16 not to separate non-lease components from lease components (as permitted by paragraph 15 of IFRS 16) and instead accounts for these as a single lease component.
+The Company has elected to apply the practical expedients of IFRS 16 not to separate non-lease components from lease components (as permitted by paragraph 15 of IFRS 16) and instead accounts for 'these as a single lease component.